Newport County A.F.C.: Youth academy

 Glyn Jones was appointed director of the Newport County Youth Academy in 1997.
 In 1998 Newport County established a partnership with Newport City Council and the club has a youth development programme with around 50 students based at Llanwern High School.

-The team competes in the Under-18 Football League Youth Alliance.
-A number of the academy graduates have progressed to the senior squad including Andrew Hughes, Lee Evans, Regan Poole, Aaron Collins, Tom Owen-Evans, Kieran Parselle and Lewis Collins.
+The team compete in the Under-18 EFL Youth Alliance.
+A number of the academy graduates have progressed to the senior squad including Andrew Hughes, Lee Evans, Regan Poole, Aaron Collins, Tom Owen-Evans, Kieran Parselle, Lewis Collins, Kiban Rai and Harrison Bright.

-In the 2001–02 season County's youngsters won the English Schools' Football Association under-19 trophy under the banner of Hartridge High School.
+In the 2001–02 season County's youth team won the English Schools' Football Association under-19 trophy under the banner of Hartridge High School.
 In the 2004–05 season they won the FAW Youth Cup.

 In May 2014 Glyn Jones was succeeded after 17 years as academy director by Michael Flynn.
 In 2015 the academy organisation was restructured to comply to FA requirements and in June 2015 Grant Kalahar was appointed to the senior role of academy manager.
 Kalahar left the academy at the end of the 2015–16 season with Byron Anthony appointed academy manager.

-Newport County were champions of the Football League Youth Alliance in the 2016–17 season.
+Newport County were champions of the EFL Youth Alliance in the 2016–17 season.

 Byron Anthony resigned in November 2018.
 Stevenage coach Jorden Gibson was appointed Newport County Academy Manager in June 2019 but he resigned 11 September 2019 following an internal investigation after an altercation with a youth team player.
 In December 2019 Damien Broad was promoted internally to academy manager.
 In November 2022 Luke Hussey was promoted internally to academy manager.